 ATLAS Release 2.4.8.

-- Subsequent export declaration
+- Subsequent export declarations

 - Subsequent export declaration for correction

-Changes in the investigation procedure (Follow-Up)
+Changes in the follow-up procedure

 What is an investigation procedure?